pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 Everything in the application that is interactive responds to hovering with the mouse or laser pointer by highlighting in some way.
 For most items, if you hover long enough, a tooltip will appear with information about the interaction.
-For example, hovering on a 3D icon gives information about what the icon does when pressed, and hovering on any model in the scene shows the name of the model.
+For example, hovering on a 3D icon (even if it is disabled) gives information about what the icon does when pressed, and hovering on any model in the scene shows the name of the model.

 The delay for showing tooltips is a setting that can be edited in the :ref:`Settings Panel <ug-settings-panel>`.
 Setting the delay to 0 turns off